 Million girls moonshot

-Louisiana Tech University is proud to be a part of the Million Girls Moonshot initiative, working to inspire and prepare the next generation of innovators by engaging one million more girls in STEM learning opportunities through after-school and summer programs over the next five years.
+Louisiana Tech University and the Louisiana Center for Afterschool Learning (LACAL) are proud to be a part of the Million Girls Moonshot initiative, working to inspire and prepare the next generation of innovators by engaging one million more girls in STEM learning opportunities through after-school and summer programs over the next five years.

 The Million Girls Moonshot will not only allow girls to envision themselves as future innovators, it will also increase the quality of out-of-school STEM learning opportunities for all young people, particularly underserved and underrepresented youth.